theodox/tadwtf/tadwtf_outline.md

 			+ >> graphic?
 Maybe a pyramid with artist on top, TAs in the middle, tools programmers in the base?
 			+ This is why it's so important that the TA department has production experience.
 		-   People don't always see the big strategic savings, but they see the little things.
+	*   Arena net story: illustrate how artists are whipped
 		+  Artists are very conservative
 		+  Vulnerable to stockholm syndome
 		+  Example: Arena Net animations
 			- Everthing in one file??
 			- And if you change something at the beginning, you have to move all subsequent keys????
 			- And....
 NO ONE COMPLAINED.
-		* Moral of the Anet story:
+		* Segue: Moral of the Anet story:
 			- artists don't always stick up for themselves
 			- you need to get their trust to make lives better
 			-  So you need to invest in tactics - aka, investing in service - to protect the ability of the strategy side to deliver
+		*  So, what are good tactics?
-		*  Good tactics is really simple:
+			+  Good tactics is really simple:
 				-  be friendly
 				-  be knowledgeable
 				-  be helpful
 				-  be responsive
-			-  You need to make sure your TA's do and don't retreat into their own little world.
-Daily contacts are important!

-	* So, how can you evaluate the tactics of your TA's?
+			+   All down to the core message: saving #braincells
+	* Some practical examples
 		- Obviously, context specific
 		- but here are some examples:
 			- Does every crash generate an automatic email?